matthew-a-thomas/gps-logger/README.md

 `GET /api/credential`

-Generates some new credentials.
-The server will be able to verify things you send if you include your `id` and HMAC your message with the `secret`.
+Generates some new credentials for use in [signed requests](#signed-requests).

-Note that eavesdroppers will be able to plainly read the response, so if you want to keep new credentials a secret then make sure you generate new credentials over SSL.
+Note that eavesdroppers will be able to plainly read the response, so if you want to keep new credentials a secret then make sure you access this endpoint over SSL.

 **Parameters**: none.
-Note that a valid request is not required.
-Also note that if you do provide a valid request then the response will be HMAC'd with the secret from your credentials, even though this does nothing to hide the returned value from eavesdroppers
+Note that a valid signed request is not required.
+Also note that if you do provide a valid signed request then the response will be HMAC'd with the secret from your credentials, even though this does nothing to hide the returned value from eavesdroppers

 **Returns**:
- - `ID` = a random hexadecimal string
+ - `id` = a random hexadecimal string
- - `Secret` = the result of the server HMAC'ing the `id` with its own HMAC key (that was set during [initialization](#initialization)).
+ - `secret` = the result of the server HMAC'ing the `id` with its own HMAC key (that was set during [initialization](#initialization)).
 Keep this a secret

-## Begin logging location
+## Begin logging locations

-**Incomplete:**
- - Persists only into server's memory, instead of into an object store

 `POST /api/location`